fnichol/dotclaude/README.md

 ### Version mismatches

-Run `~/.claude/bin/verify-plugin-versions.sh` to see differences.
-Update plugins in Claude Code, then run `~/.claude/bin/sync-plugin-versions.sh` to capture new versions.
+Run `claude-plugins verify` to see differences.
+Update plugins in Claude Code, then run `claude-plugins update` to capture new versions.

 ### Symlink issues on Windows